Priya30goel/My-first-Demo/README.md

 # My-first-Demo
-This is my first git project
+This is my first git project My name is Kanu Priya